Densities for SDEs driven by degenerate $\alpha$-stable processes: Introduction and main results

 We now turn to the nonlinear case.
-Before stating our main results, we first recall some notions about the subordinated Brownian motion.
-Let $(S_t)_{t\geq 0}$ be an increasing one dimensional L\'evy process (called subordinator) on $\mR_+$ with Laplace transform:
+Before stating our main results, we first recall some notions about the subordinated Brownian motions.
+Let $(S_t)_{t\geq0}$ be a subordinator (an increasing one-dimensional L\'evy process) on $\mathbb{R}_+$ with Laplace transform: